girip11/python_learning/misc/decorators.md

 greet_person('John')
 ```

-* `@functools.wrap` is used to preserve the information of the function which is about to be decorated.
+* `@functools.wraps` is used to preserve the information of the function which is about to be decorated.

 ```Python
 import functools